cmarsh-3323/Soccer_Weather_Airflow/README.md

 ## Project Summary

  For this project, I wanted to combine weather data with soccer data to see how temperature can effect soccer performance.
 We can ask questions like 'How does hot/cold weather effect a players aggression/passing/stamina/reactions?'
-I chose a european soccer database and a temperature database from kaggle that had the data that I was looking for my analytical goals!
+I chose a european soccer database and a temperature database from kaggle that had the data that I was looking for to achieve my analytical goals!

 ## Getting Started and Usage